-In February 2016, Akamai filed a complaint against us in the District Court for the District of Massachusetts alleging infringement of three of its patents.
+On February 16, 2016, Akamai filed a complaint against us in the District Court for the District of Massachusetts alleging infringement of three of its patents.
 In April 2016, Akamai amended its complaint by withdrawing one of the asserted patents.
-In April 2016, we filed our answer to the complaint, denying each of the allegations of infringement, and asserting two counterclaims alleging infringement of two of our patents.
-In December 2016, Akamai filed a second complaint against us in the District Court for the District of Massachusetts alleging infringement of three additional patents.
-In February 2017, we filed our answer to the complaint, denying each of the allegations of infringement.
-The two cases were then consolidated into a single action by the court.
+We filed our answer to the complaint, denying each of the allegations of infringement, and asserting two counterclaims alleging infringement of two of our patents.
+On December 28, 2016, Akamai filed a second complaint against us in the District Court for the District of Massachusetts alleging infringement of three additional patents.
+We are currently evaluating the allegations in the complaint and intend to file a responsive pleading at the appropriate time.
 At this time, we believe a loss is neither probable nor reasonably possible in either pending matter in the District of Massachusetts, and as such, no provision for these lawsuits have been recorded in the consolidated financial statements.
-We intend to vigorously defend against Akamai's claims and vigorously protect and enforce our intellectual property rights via our counterclaims in this dispute.
+We intend to vigorously defend against Akamai's claims and vigorously protect our intellectual property rights in these matters.

-Legal and other expenses associated with litigation have been significant.
+Legal and other expenses associated with this case have been significant.
 We include these litigation expenses in general and administrative expenses as incurred, as reported in the consolidated statement of operations.